marcelocra/utils/README.md

       lsp).
 Would allow me to have the same snippet system in Neovim, Sublime, etc
 - [ ] migrate all `archive` code and script references to the snippet program
+- [ ] download all nerdfonts listed in vscode settings directly from their site
+- [ ] write a script to capture all functionality here and create an "api" section in this readme

 ---